 The University expects faculty and staff to use the most economical or efficient means of accessing the Internet when you are traveling.
 Travelers are cautioned to be sure they thoroughly understand the cost of using such services provided by hotels; usage charges may apply and flat rates can be very high.

-Likewise, if using dial-up services, travelers should be sure they use the most cost-effective method of access to dial-up services.
-Travelers should use a University-issued or personal cell phone, corporate credit card (P-Card), or phone card whenever possible to avoid excessive charges by hotels for telephone service.
-Wifi- Calling is now available via Sprint Wireless with no additional charge and Sprint Wireless data plans feature unlimited data.
+Travelers should use a University-issued or personal cell phone, corporate credit card (Travel and Expense Card), or phone card whenever possible to avoid excessive charges by hotels for telephone service.